 Instructions

-- In a large bowl use an electric mixer to cream the butter until it is smooth and light.
+- In the bowl of a stand mixer fitted with the paddle attachment (or use an electric hand mixer and large mixing bowl, cream the butter on high speed until it is smooth and light.

 - Gradually add the powdered sugar, beating well.

-- Gradually add the flour/corn starch mixture to the creamed butter mixture beating constantly until a stiff dough is formed.
+- Gradually add the flour mixture to the creamed butter mixture on low speed, beating constantly until a stiff dough is formed.

 - Use your hands to roll the dough into balls of about 1 tablespoon each.
 If the dough is too sticky to handle, refrigerate for 30 minutes before rolling into balls.

-- Cool on the baking sheet for 10 minutes before removing to a wire rack to cool completely.
+- Remove from the oven and allow the cookies to cool on the baking sheet for 10 minutes before transferring to a wire rack to cool completely.

 Rita Kitenplon